 STEP 1: ONE DAY AHEAD, BAKE CAKE AND MAKE ICING

 Coat the inside of the doll pan with a generous coating of shortening and then flour well.
-Fill with batter and place the pan on a sheet tray to balance it in the oven.
-Once your cake is baked, cool for 15 minutes and flip it out of the pan to cool completely.
+Prepare the batter according to the box directions and place the pan on a sheet tray to balance it in the oven.
+(The baking time will be longer because of the shape of the pan so continually check the cake until there's no more unbaked batter in the center).
+Cool for 15 minutes and flip it out of the pan to cool completely.
 Wrap the cake in plastic wrap and place the cake back in the pan and put it in the fridge to chill overnight.
 This will help it keep it's shape and make it much easier to ice with buttercream when ready.

 Make your buttercream and cover the surface with plastic wrap.
 You can leave this at room temperature.